YaegerKnight/ml-blog/_posts/2022-05-07-redaction-mvp-huggingface.md

 I became very familiar with the [Gradio interface docs](https://gradio.app/docs/) while creating this app and was impressed by how customisable the final application could be.
 You don't have as much freedom as a web application written from scratch, but you still *do* have a lot of freedom.

+## 📐 When to use Gradio:

+- if you have a simple use case that you want to highlight
+- if your inputs and outputs are clearly defined
+- if you have a single model to showcase
+- if you want to get something quickly deployed

+## 🌊 When to use Streamlit:

+- if your use case is more interactive or less simple than just basic input-then-output
+- if you want more control on how your demo application is displayed
+- if you enjoy a more imperative style of programming

-Given how much inference is going on behind the scenes, I'm surprised that it runs as fast as it does.
+Given how much inference is going on behind the scenes, I'm surprised that these applications run as fast as it does.
 For a document with 4 or 5 redacted pages, it takes around 10 seconds to do all the steps described above.
 10 seconds is still far too long for a scenario where you wanted to run inference over millions of pages, but in that scenario you wouldn't be manually uploading them on a web app either.

 It's extremely gratifying to have these kinds of tools available to use for free, and really exciting that you get to build out prototypes of this kind after just two weeks of study on the fastai course.